A social enterprise is a business created to further a social purpose in a financially sustainable way.

 - They fail to install local capacities to support communities at risk of social and economic exclusion over the long term.

-Social enterprises are business created to further a social purpose in a financially sustainable way.
-Social Enterprises:
+Social enterprises are businesses created to further a social purpose in a financially sustainable way.
+Social enterprises:

 - Provide income generation opportunities that meet the basic needs of people who live in poverty.